-Saskatoon Berry shrubs grow from Alaska down through Canada into the north-western United States.
+Saskatoon berry shrubs grow from Alaska down through Canada into the north-western United States.
 A shrub can grow from 3 feet (1 metre) to 16 feet (5 metres) tall, with long, oval leaves.
 It can be grown from seed or cuttings.
-It won't always grow true to seed, though: the fruit of a shrub grown from seed may end up different from the fruit of the shrub that produced the seed.
+It won’t always grow true to seed, though: the fruit of a shrub grown from seed may end up different from the fruit of the shrub that produced the seed.
 The shrubs are very cold hardy, down to -40 F / -40 C, making them of interest in places where growing other fruit is a challenge.

 The shrubs have white blossoms with 5 petals in spring, before its leaves come out, of which bees are very fond.
 The blossoms (and subsequent berries) are produced on branches from previous years, though the younger the branch, the better they bear.

-The Saskatoon Berry shrubs start producing berries when the shrub is 2 to 4 years old.
+The Saskatoon berry shrubs start producing berries when the shrub is 2 to 4 years old.
 The berries grow in clusters.
 As they ripen, the berries go from light red to pink to red then very dark purple.
 The berries will ripen all at once.
 The birds wait until the berries are fully ripe in late June or early July, then swoop in for a feed.

-Saskatoon Berries are dark purple, 1/3 to 1/2 inch (10 to 15 mm) wide, and sweet and juicy with 5 to 10 light-coloured, crunchy seeds inside.
+Saskatoon berries are dark purple, ⅓ to ½ inch (10 to 15 mm) wide, and sweet and juicy with 5 to 10 light-coloured, crunchy seeds inside.

 Attempts to describe the taste will range anywhere from a combination of blueberry and raisin, to blueberry, cherry and almond.
 Fans swear they’d rather have them than blueberries any day, but as many people don’t care for them.